pl909/hi-res-simclr/README.md

 ## Training Files (All PyTorch Lightning Implementations)

 ### Train_Backbone: Main Contrastive SimCLR Learning training script (For backbone training).
-Extracts images from an unlabeled dataset, augments to an image pair, and trains backvone using Contrastive self-supervised learning according to a given model architecture.
+Extracts images from an unlabeled dataset, augments to create an image pair, and trains ML backbone using Contrastive self-supervised learning using a given model architecture.
 Model is saved to a checkpoint.

 ### FineTune_Backbone: Finetuning script for downstream tasks.
 Loads a pretrained model (ckpt from Train_Backbone) in.
 Extracts images from labeled training and validation dataset.